 But we're missing one more piece to the puzzle.
 Books!
 I am considering the long-popular and priced-to-sell mass-market paperback fiction format.
 Most are priced roughly equivalently (when I was a kid, I remember, a paperback cost about $4).
 Luckily they are printed with their price on the binding, so I'll simply peruse my collection.
 Also, this is a little handicapped because I apparently don't own hardly any books printed after 1990.
 And most of the books I have from before 1980 give only the date of first printing.
 Caveat.
 Caveat. *sigh*

 As you can see, unlike tech toys, paperback books are getting more expensive over time, doubling approximately every 15.9 years.
 Of course, you'll note that really they're barely keeping up with inflation (they may even be falling behind).
-So? e-book readers are decreasing faster than inflation.
-It's a controlled variable, so I can just ignore it.
+So? e-readers are decreasing faster than inflation.
+It's a controlled variable, and I will ignore it.

 So let's assume these numbers are approximately right, and they will continue to follow their exponential curves.
-In 10 years, books are at $12 and ebook readers at $37.
-Another 10 years and books will cost around $18 and e-book readers will cost around $9.
+In 2020, books are at $12 and ebook readers at $37.
+2030 and books will cost around $18 and e-book readers will cost around $9.
 By that point, the market will have fundamentally transformed.
 The price-conscious literature consumers will leave paper behind, the publishers will stop pandering to them, and before you know it only novelty and collector's editions will be published in paper.
 You know, for luddites.

 And don't get onto me about battery life or eye strain or any of that garbage.
 You didn't want to use an MP3 player in 1999, right?
 They sucked.
 But you own an iPod today, right?
 As technology improves the usability of the digital readers will improve substantially even as the price continues to drop.